 Clifden and Connemara

-The capital of Connemara is a jumping-off point for many of the region’s riches with many highlights of a visit to the west, like the ones below, within an hour of Clifden.
+Known as the capital of Connemara, Clifden is a jumping-off point for plenty of the region’s riches, with many highlights of a visit to the west, like the ones below, within an hour of the seaside town.

 With its beguiling bogland and a rugged landscape coated in soft moss and peat, Derrigimlagh has been captivating ramblers and visitors for thousands of years.